WP-for-Church/Sermon-Manager/readme.txt

 * New: Add excerpt support (thanks @robertmain!)
 * New: Add read more link to the sermon description (thanks @robertmain!)
 * New: Add revisions support (thanks @robertmain!)
+* New: Add working file for rendering the feed
 * Change: Add more options to the recent sermons widget
 * Fix: Audio download button glitches sometimes
 * Fix: Custom preacher label in menu lowercased when label is in lowercase
+* Fix: Feed not validating when audio files use SSL
 * Fix: Fix spacing on Divi theme
-* Fix: Feed not validating when audio files use SSL
 * Fix: Image size shortcode argument not working
 * Fix: MP4 video file being detected as YouTube and therefore not working
 * Fix: SB image import breaking when image is local and does not exist on filesystem